-Whether you’re planning on buying a ring as a gift for a loved one or as a treat for yourself, at Miltons Diamonds we’ve got some helpful ring buying tips in our brand new ring buying guide, designed to help you navigate the sometimes tricky journey of finding that perfect jewellery piece.
-We’ll cover how to find the right ring size, the various metals to choose from and general ring buying tips so that you or your loved one can enjoy your brand new ring with confidence.
+Whether you’re planning on buying a ring as a gift for a loved one or as a treat for yourself, at Miltons Diamonds we’ve got some helpful ring buying tips in our brand-new ring buying guide, designed to help you navigate the sometimes tricky journey of finding that perfect jewellery piece.
+We’ll cover how to find the right ring size, the various metals to choose from and general tips for buying a ring so that you or your loved one can enjoy your brand-new ring with confidence.

 If you’re buying a ring as a gift, however, finding out the person’s ring size may prove difficult, but there are ways around it!
 If you have access to an existing ring, take a ruler and measure the inside diameter of the ring and use the chart below to discover the ring size.
 Or take it to a jeweller and ask them to measure it for you.

 The official ring measurement guide refers to a letter system, with each letter being the equivalent of a millimeter measurement.
 Use the measurement taken from the string method or the ring diameter measurement to find the right size in our ring size chart.